THE STRENGTH FEATURE

 Kaynemaile-Armour: Strong at Any Scale

-With a wide range of possibilities, Kaynemaile-Armour is perfect for small to large scale facades.
-The Kaynemaile systems are simple and make it easy to design feature screens for new buildings or upgrade your existing building fast.
+Kaynemaile-Armour is a uniquely modern re-imagination of the two thousand-year-old chainmail concept using strong (yet lightweight) polycarbonate.
+Kaynemaile-Armour has a wide range of application possibilities and is perfect for small to large scale building facades.
+The product is simple and easy to design feature screens for new buildings or upgrade your existing building fast.

 Kaynemaile-Armour is specified around the world for exterior facade screens both large and small in scale.
-Kaynemaile's architectural mesh is manufactured from an engineering grade polycarbonate and is extremely robust and impact resistant.
+Now available through Danpal Australia, Kaynemaile-Armour is manufactured from an engineering grade polycarbonate and is extremely robust and impact resistant.
 Each individual ring can hold up to 60kgs and the accumulated strength of the seamless mesh increases proportionately with the size of the panel.

 Kaynemaile have done a number of tensile strength and impact resistance tests.
 The Astron burst test had a point load area of approx. 32mm (1.5") on small 140 x 140mm (5 1/2" x 5 1/2") samples and showed a peak resistance of 279kg (615lb).
 The material exceeds the required strength loads prescribed in AS/NZS 1170.1 for balustrades including C5 Crowd loadings.

-Just for fun, the Kaynemaile team took it upon themselves to test the strength of Kaynemaile mesh in the best possible way — to create a trampoline!
-The mesh outperformed — as expected — and held four adult men just fine.
+Just for fun, the Kaynemaile team took it upon themselves to test the strength of Kaynemaile-Armour mesh in the best possible way — to create a trampoline!
+The mesh outperformed — as expected — and held four adult men and a dog just fine.
 You can also see the video below.

 Kaynemaile-Armour is perfectly used to upgrade an existing building on the Coco California retail store situated in Port Lincoln, Australia.
 Used to modernise their existing low-key retail frontage, the system went up quickly — in under a day.
 A simple and effective way to add some upscale interest to an existing facade.